UNLOCK FREE TRAINING

 The state of Mississippi was the 20th state admitted to the union in 1817.

 Mississippi is located along the Gulf Coast in the southern U.S. region, with a climate that is considered subtropical.
 In addition to its coastal plain, the state is also a part of the Mississippi Delta.
-As the 35th most populous state, Mississippi’s population is as follows -
+As the 35th most populous state, Mississippi’s population, as stated by Word Population, is 2,966, 407 in 2021.

-The five largest cities in Mississippi are -
+The five largest cities in Mississippi, according to Mississippi Demographics are Jackson, Gulfport, Southaven, Hattiesburg, and Biloxi respectively.

 Mississippi’s largest city is also the state capital – Jackson.